privateprep/coding-space-website/src/pages/programs/build-your-own-programs-at-the-coding-space.md

       bgColor: "#faf6ee"
       fgColor: "#9de2dd"
       textColor: "#264548"
+      list:
+        - title: Learn More
+          content: "#"
     textColor: "#264548"
     bgColor: "#faf6ee"
     image:
       image: /img/kid-on-the-computer-backside.jpg
       alt: Accessibility name
-    mediaPosition: right
+    mediaPosition: left
     fgColor: "#9de2dd"
     mdContent: >-
-      # One-Time Events and Workshops
+      ## One-Time Events and Workshops

-      ## The Coding Space Comes to You
+      ### The Coding Space Comes to You

       Interested in bringing The Coding Space to a special event near you?
 We partner with workplaces and community organizations to bring the fun of coding to your doorstep.
   - type: textAndImageBlock
     buttons:
-      bgColor: "#faf6ee"
+      bgColor: "#9de2dd"
-      fgColor: "#9de2dd"
+      fgColor: "#264548"
-      textColor: "#264548"
+      textColor: "#faf6ee"
+      list:
+        - title: Learn More
+          content: "#"
     textColor: "#264548"
     bgColor: "#9de2dd"
     image: